- About Us

 Professor of Psychiatry and Family & Consumer Sciences

-Mind-body medicine researcher Charles Raison, MD, joined the Department of Psychiatry at the University of Arizona College of Medicine, Tucson as associate professor with a joint appointment to the UA Norton School of Family and Consumer Sciences in October 2011.
+Mind-body medicine researcher Charles Raison, MD, is appointed to the Department of Psychiatry at the University of Arizona College of Medicine as associate professor with a joint appointment to the Norton School of Family and Consumer Sciences.

 Dr. Raison's work focuses on inflammation and the development of depression in response to illness and stress.
 He aims to translate neurobiological findings into novel pharmacological and behavioral interventions.
 These interventions include teaching compassion meditation as a preventive health strategy and using anti-inflammatory pharmacological agents for treatment-resistant depression.